lmmx/rustdoc-text/README.md

 - Access documentation locally (builds as needed) or from docs.rs
 - Lightweight and fast with minimal dependencies
 - Simple command-line interface
+- Can be used as a library in your Rust code

 ## Installation